weigao-123/Dell-desktop-inspiron-5765-hackintosh-EFI/README.md

 # Dell-desktop-inspiron-5765-hackintosh-EFI

-THis is for Dell desktop inspiron 5765 hackintosh, and I only tested MACOS High Sierra 10.13.6 (17G65)
+This is for Dell desktop inspiron 5765 hackintosh, and I only tested MACOS High Sierra 10.13.6 (17G65)

 Hardware:
 Motherboard: X370